Code-with-Us/cwu-site/_posts/2018-12-21-welcome-to-jekyll.markdown

 ---
+categories: [jekyll, update, learning, howto]
+date:   2018-12-21 09:16:10 -0500
+excerpt_separator: <!--more-->
 layout: post
+permalink: date
+published: true
+tags: [install, setup]
 title:  "Welcome to Jekyll!"
-date:   2018-12-21 09:16:10 -0500
-categories: jekyll update
-tags:
-excerpt_separator: <!--more-->
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.